-Family reeling after mom dies of Legionnaires’ disease
+Family reeling after mother dies of Legionnaires’ disease

 The recent death of a 58-year-old Genesee County woman diagnosed with Legionnaires’ disease has left her family grappling for answers.